 Criteria JORC Code explanation Commentary The use of twinned holes.
 N/A Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Primary assay data for drill assays will be received digitally from the laboratory and imported into Datashed to be combined with hole numbers and depths by Impact.
 Exports of data are used for plotting results in Mapinfo, Geosoft Target and Leapfrog.
-Original pdf laboratory assay certificates will be saved for verification when required.
+Original pdf laboratory assay certificates are saved for verification when required.
 Discuss any adjustment to assay data.
-N/A Location of data points Accuracy and quality of surveys used to locate drillholes (collar and down- hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Drill holes were located by hand-held GPS.
+There are no adjustments to the assay data.
+Location of data points Accuracy and quality of surveys used to locate drillholes (collar and down- hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Drill holes were located by hand held GPS.
 Specification of the grid system used.
-The grid system for Commonwealth is MGA_GDA94, Zone 55.
+The grid system for Hopetoun is MGA_GDA94, Zone 51.
 Quality and adequacy of topographic control.
 Standard government topographic maps have been used for topographic validation.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
-RC drill holes are drilled at varying spacings, orientations and depths deemed appropriate for early stage exploration Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+RC drill holes are drilled at varying spacings, orientations and depths deemed appropriate for early sta exploration Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Estimations of grade and tonnes have not yet been made.
 Whether sample compositing has been applied.
 Sample compositing was done for samples outside the target ultramafic unit.
 This was done to provide geochemical data that may help vector towards ore.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-The orientation of mineralisation is yet to be determined.
-A 3D review of the mineralisation is currently underway to better interpret the orientation of mineralisation and assist follow-up drilling.
+The orientation of mineralisation is yet to be determined but may be sub horizontal.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Not relevant to early stage exploration drill results.
 No sampling bias has been detected.
 Sample security The measures taken to ensure sample security.
 Chain of custody is managed by Impact Minerals Ltd. A courier is contracted by Impact Minerals to transport the samples from the project to the laboratory for assay.
-Whilst in storage, they are kept in a locked yard.
+Whilst in storage, they are kept in locked yard.
 Tracking sheets have been set up to track the progress of batches of samples.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 At this stage of exploration, a review of the sampling techniques and data by an external party is not warranted.